robotcaresystems/RoboticsLanguage/README.md

 ## Install

-If you are a user use:
+If you are a user run:
 ```shell
 pip install .
 ```

-If you are a developer use:
+If you are a developer run:
 ```shell
 pip install -e .
 ```